PdxCodeGuild/Full-Stack-Day-Class/notes/front_end_problem_solving.md

 Create any new elements, fully set them up, then return them.

 You'll need to use jQuery here to create new elements.
-You are allowed to attach event handlers to these new elements in order to set them up.
+If new elements need to respond to events, you must register handlers here.

-## 4. Modify
+## 4. Modify and Synchronize
 Modify the existing page.
 Update properties or append new elements made in the previous step.

+Remember to fully _synchronize_ the state of the page.
+Figure out all the possible states the page could be in, then ensure that your modification functions can result in all of them.

 You'll need to use jQuery here to modify the existing page.